survivejs/webpack-book/manuscript/building/01_source_maps.md

 ## `SourceMapDevToolPlugin` and `EvalSourceMapDevToolPlugin`

 If you want more control over source map generation, it is possible to use the `SourceMapDevToolPlugin` or `EvalSourceMapDevToolPlugin` instead.
-The latter is a more limited alternative, and as stated by its name, it is useful for generating `eval` based source maps.
+The latter is a more limited alternative, and as stated by its name, it is handy for generating `eval` based source maps.

 You can generate source maps only for the portions of the code you want while having strict control over the result with `SourceMapDevToolPlugin`.
 Using these plugins allows you to skip the `devtool` option altogether.